- What Is the HECVAT? The Complete Guide for Higher Education

 - Finally, a Triage questionnaire served as a short pre-qualification screen to determine whether a full assessment was needed.

-In practice, institutions and vendors often struggled to determine which version applied to a given product.
+In practice, institutions and vendors often struggle to determine which version applied to a given product.

 HECVAT 4: The Consolidated Toolkit